 - 1 Roasted Piquillo Pepper (about $1.00 for one but you’ll have to buy a jar for about $10)

 - 1 Tbsp Sherry Vinegar (only about $0.75 for what you need, $5.50 for the bottle)

 - 2 tsp Smoky Spice Blend (about $3.50 for comparable spices)

 To duplicate the same recipe from Blue Apron you’ll have to spend $43.50.
 The biggest thing to keep in mind is that you’ll have to buy entire packages of these items.
 You can buy potatoes and fresh veggies/herbs individually but things like buns and spices you’ll have to buy more than you’ll need.

 One of the more important things to note where cost is concerned is that $60 per week is only for three meals for two people.
 If you’re cooking for a family, Blue Apron does offer delivery for up to four people but no more than that and it costs significantly more than the two-person plan.

 My experience of Blue Apron is the service is a great, quality product but it comes at a cost.
 In my mind Blue Apron is ideal for people who have money, are trying to learn how to cook, don’t have time to shop or are trying to work on portion control.
 So, if you’re looking to eat healthier and have new and exciting recipes delivered to your door, Blue Apron is for you!

 Interested in trying Blue Apron?
-You can get $30 off your first order using this link.
+You can get $60 off your first 3 boxes using this link.